vietmap-company/vietmap_flutter_gl/README.md

 ```

-### Add a static marker (Marked a point in the map with a custom widget, marker will rotate when the map rotates)
+### Add a static marker (Marked a point in the map with a custom widget, marker will rotate with the map)
-- the static marker support rotate with input is a bearing, you can find this value when get GPS location.
+- The static marker support rotate with input is a bearing, you can find this value when get GPS location.

 - We recommend using this marker for location-based applications, tracking the location of the driver.
-Then the driver's car will rotate in the right direction even when the user rotates the map at any angle.
+Then the driver's vehicle will rotate in the right direction even when the user rotates the map at any angle.
 ```dart
   Stack(
     children: [